potluru/dm-portal/README.md

 dm-portal
 =========
-A Jquery, Java and Jboss based web-application to manage Mailing-lists.
+A Jquery, Bootstrap, Java and Jboss based web-application to manage Mailing-lists.
 Users can add/delete/update contacts.
 Uses Amazon SES to send bulk email to users.